lmc2179/lmc2179.github.io/drafts/prediction_interval_conformal.md

-Prediction intervals and their generalizations: Conformal inference in Python with MAPIE
+Black-box prediction intervals: Conformal inference in Python with MAPIE

 # Why are PIs useful?
 Real-life applications